Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Muscles and bones

-In the morning we are 1 cm taller than at bedtime, due to the fact that the vertical position contributes to the pressure on the spine.
+In the morning we are 1 cm higher than before going to bed, due to the fact that the vertical position contributes to pressure on the spine.

 At birth, the number of bones is 300.
-Over time, some of them grow together, and an adult has fewer of them - 206.
+Over time, some of them fuse, and in an adult there are fewer of them - 206.

 The most hard bone- jaw.

-The most strong muscle in the human body - language.
+The most strong muscle in the human body there is a tongue.

 To take one step, a person must use 200 different muscles.